sevleo/TOP-TicTacToe/README.md

  - Open the game in your web browser.
  - Two players take turns to click on an empty cell on the game board.
- - The first player to form a horizontal, vertical, or diagonal line of their marker (X or O) wins the game.
+ - The first player to form a horizontal, vertical, or diagonal line of their marker (Dog or Cat) wins the game.
  - If the game board is filled, and no player has won, the game ends in a draw.